- School of Allied Health and Communicative Disorders

 Clinical Coordinator

-Deadline: Graduate students are required to complete clinical requirements before the start of the summer semester, with the exception of the annual flu vaccine.
+Deadline: Graduate students are required to complete clinical requirements before May 1.

 Criminal Background Check